-The economy has been reopening — and with that comes the expectation of offices reopening their doors too.
+The economy has been reopening — and with that comes the expectation of offices leaving behind their virtual organization and reopening their doors too.
 There are many reasons to be eager to “get back to normal” and to restart business face-to-face.
 Organizations rely on alignment to attain sustainable revenue performance, and what better way to achieve that than physical proximity and regular meetings?
 In-person business and selling is paramount in effectiveness and engagement.

 Yet, the recent social distancing mandates have sent people home for half of 2020.
 The work-from-home environment has required organizations to invest in technology, to develop procedures and to shift practices.
 As such, the short-term requirement to work from home has accelerated a trend toward greater infrastructure and acceptance of virtual business environments.

 While some organizations may eventually return to a more-traditional workplace environment, and in-person selling will resume in the future, business practices will forever be changed.
 Here is what you can expect:

 Technologic Foundations Built in the Pandemic Have Set the Stage for Future Business Norms